pjmidgard/Algorithm-Nasa-Compression/README.md

 Calculus Algorithm takes 14 bits and find what does not exist and write it, also n toeed to write 1 for compress 0 when not compress or just compress like this 2^n.
 Need add-ones then delete them.
 Pi:
 Need to count pi 10 Million, 19 bits, 1-5 symbol(s) like this 0, 10, 1100-1111.
-I have created recovery of files.,
+I will try to makes it better.

 Bye, bye.